jscowboys/git-autocompletion/README.md

-# git-autocompletion-mac
+# Git Autocompletion for Mac!

-App that installs git autocompletion for mac OS
+## App that installs git autocompletion for mac OS